► CAR drives the new Golf R hatch and estate

 What are the headlines?

-Read more abour the VW Golf R here
+Read more about the VW Golf R here

-Compared to the old Golf R, though, the ride height is now 20mm lower, front camber increased by a smidgeon, springs and anti-roll bars beefed up 10 per cent, upgraded dampers and bushings, the front subframe is now lightweight aluminium, and the rear transverse links and wheel carriers have been redesigned for a more direct response to steering inputs.
+Compared to the old Golf R, the ride height is now 20mm lower, negative front camber increased by a smidgeon, springs and anti-roll bars beefed up 10 per cent, dampers and bushings are upgraded, the front subframe is now lightweight aluminium, and the rear transverse links and wheel carriers have been redesigned for a more direct response to steering inputs.

 Let’s get started…

 It could all so easily have ended up feeling artificial, digital and intrusive.
 But as the miles mount up, it’s obvious this is a car that manages to bind its disparate elements into a slick whole.

 There’s a lot to take in at first.
 The transmission lever, for instance, has been replaced by a stubby by-wire shifter for selecting gears or toggling the box’s Sport mode for snappier downshifts.
 The wheel-mounted paddles for taking manual control have been elongated, making them easier to snatch when cornering, although they are still plastic.